PopcornComputer/PopStick/README.md

 ## Learn More
 For a general overview, please visit the PopStick™ USB Computer website: [https://usbcomputer.com][usbcomputer]
-To learn how to use PopStick™ and more detail about how it works, make sure to check out the link to our documentation below.
+To learn how to use PopStick™ or learn in more detail about how it works, please make sure to check out the link to our documentation below.

 ## Documentation
 To view the documentation stored in this repository please visit: [https://docs.usbcomputer.com][usbcomputer-docs]